111 Advanced Idioms and Phrases in English

 37. Hustle and bustle

-Meaning: This is busy and noisy activity often associated with a crowded or lively environment.
+Meaning: This is a busy and noisy activity often associated with a crowded or lively environment.

 Example: The city center was full of hustle and bustle with people rushing around.